 Responding to an Appeal and Voluntary Dismissal

-Introduction; Motions to Dismiss Appeal; Cross-Appeals and Separate Appeals; Responding to Appellant’s Appeal; FORM 6-1 – Stipulation of Dismissal of Appeal.
+Introduction; Motions to Dismiss Appeal; Cross-Appeals and Separate Appeals; Responding to Appellant’s Appeal; Voluntary Dismissal of Appeal

 – Scott M. Flaherty

 Introduction to the Record on Appeal; Designating the Standard Record; Agreed Statement of Record – FED.
 R. APP.
 P. 10(d); Correcting and Modifying the Record – FED.
 R. APP.
 P. 10(e); Transmitting the Record – FED.
 R. APP.
 P. 11; Filing Record in Court of Appeals – FED.
 R. APP.
 P. 12(c); Supplementing the Record

 Motions Practice, Generally; Types and Determinations of Motions; Motions for Substantive Orders; Initiating Motions; Response to Motion; Reply to Response; Argument on Motion; Ruling on Motion

 Brief Writing and Appendices

 Introduction; Types of Appeal Briefs; Requirements for Appeal Briefs; Contents of Appeal Briefs; Writing the Brief; The Appendix; Appendix 10.1 – Civil Case Briefing Checklist; Appendix 10.2 – Criminal Case Briefing Checklist

 – Damien A. Riehl & Barbara A. Smith